MehreenAbdullah/netflix-content-strategy-analysis/README.md

 Conclusion
 ---
-The analysis indicates that Netflix pursued an aggressive scaling strategy during 2016–2019, prioritizing volume expansion, core production markets, and mature audience targeting.
-The content mix, geographic concentration, and rating profile collectively reflect a deliberate growth model centered on adult-focused entertainment and rapid catalog expansion rather than diversified global sourcing across all segments.
+The analysis shows that between 2016 and 2019, Netflix expanded its content library aggressively, focusing on increasing volume rather than gradual diversification.
+The platform relied heavily on a few core production markets and leaned strongly toward mature audience categories.
+The overall content mix and rating distribution suggest a deliberate strategy centered on scaling quickly and strengthening its adult-focused catalog instead of evenly diversifying across all regions and audience segments..

 Tools Used: Python | Pandas | NumPy | Matplotlib | Seaborn | Jupyter Notebook